Lake Michigan Volunteer AMBLE

 Bird mortality caused by ingestion of a toxin produced by the bacterium Clostridium botulinum has been periodically reported on the Great Lakes since the 1960s.
 Resurgence of avian botulism type E outbreaks since the late 1990s has brought renewed attention to this wildlife health issue.

-The U.S. Geological Survey’s National Wildlife Health Center, with help from many partners and support from the Great Lakes Restoration Initiative, has implemented “Lake Michigan Volunteer AMBLE – Avian Monitoring for Botulism Lakeshore Events.”
+The U.S. Geological Survey’s National Wildlife Health Center, with help from many partners and support from the Great Lakes Restoration Initiative, organized “Lake Michigan Volunteer AMBLE – Avian Monitoring for Botulism Lakeshore Events” in 2011.
 The goal of AMBLE is to empower concerned citizens to monitor bird health and beach conditions along miles of Lake Michigan shoreline, thus increasing knowledge of avian botulism trends.

 For more information, please contact: